CADET ELIGIBILITY REQUIREMENTS

 Should the tattoo remain visible, or the ear not be repaired, the applicant will be disqualified and, again, will not have been considered to have been employed by the Pennsylvania State Police.
 In order to receive consideration for employment in the future, the applicant must reapply to participate in the qualifying examination process.

 *There are no exceptions or waivers to this policy.
 Tattoo coverings and/or make-up to cover tattoos are not permissible.

 The CORE PURPOSE of the Pennsylvania State Police is to seek justice, preserve peace, and improve the quality of life for all.
-As such, the Department has established the CORE VALUES of Honor, Service, Integrity, Respect, Trust, Courage, and Duty, and is seeking applicants who possess these traits and conduct themselves accordingly.
+As such, the Department has established the CORE VALUES of Duty, Courage, Honor, Respect, Integrity, Service, and Trust.
+Accordingly, the Department is seeking applicants who possess these traits and conduct themselves in the aforementioned manner.